Tall Clovers is a former legal and finance professional and small business owner.

-When I purchased my KitchenAid Artisian 6 Quart Stand Mixer, I basically picked it because it was red.
-Nothing scientific about that...just wanted a pretty red one.
-I had always wanted a KitchenAid Stand Mixer, but when I purchased it, I wasn't very familiar with the product so, like I said, I picked the red one (not very scientific, I know).
-It happened to be a 6 quart mixer.
-If I had a time machine, I wish I would've picked a 5 quart mixer.
-I believe I would have used the mixer more often, and been more satisfied with the results.
+I had always wanted a KitchenAid Stand Mixer, but when I purchased one, I wasn't very familiar with the product, so I picked a red one (not very scientific, I know).
+It happened to be a 6-quart mixer.
+If I had a time machine, I would go back and select a 5-quart instead.
+I believe I would have used the mixer more often and have been more satisfied with the results.

 KitchenAid Professional Series 6-Quart Stand Mixer

-The 6 quart KitchenAid Stand Mixer is much more powerful that the 4.5 or 5 qt. model, as it comes with a 575W motor with a direct-drive, all-steel gear transmission, allowing you to whip up huge, dense batches of goodies.
-The 6qt. model also features a larger bowl with a "lift out design" vs. the smaller twist on bowl attachment.
+The 6-quart KitchenAid Stand Mixer is much more powerful than the 4.5- or 5-qt. model, as it comes with a 575W motor with a direct-drive and an all-steel gear transmission, allowing you to whip up huge, dense batches of goodies.
+The 6-qt. model also features a larger bowl with a "lift-out" design vs. the smaller twist-on bowl attachment used in the smaller models.
 In this model, the mixer assembly is moved into an upward position when placing the bowl into position (by rotating the side crank), then lowered with a lever on the side when mixing is set to occur.

 Features Common to All KitchenAid Stand Mixers

 There are many features common to every KitchenAid Stand Mixer, regardless of the size.
-The mixing process is one—ingredients are thoroughly combined as the beater spins clockwise as the shaft spins counterclockwise; moving the beater around the bowl, eliminating the need to manually rotate the bowl.
-All KitchenAid Stand Mixers offer 10 speeds, and all models come with a pouring splash shield, that sits around the top of the bowl and prevents ingredient splash-out.
+The mixing process is one—ingredients are thoroughly combined as the beater spins clockwise and the shaft spins counterclockwise; moving the beater around the bowl, eliminating the need to manually rotate the bowl.
+All KitchenAid Stand Mixers offer 10 speeds, and all models come with a pouring splash shield that sits around the top of the bowl and prevents ingredient splash-out.
 There's a chute that makes it convenient and easy to add ingredients.

-Unless you are a professional baker, and are "whipping up" copious amounts of batters and doughs, the 6 quart KitchenAid Stand Mixer is probably too large for you.
+Unless you are a professional baker and are "whipping up" copious amounts of batters and doughs, the 6-quart KitchenAid Stand Mixer is probably too large for you.
 It is for me.
-Sure, it looks gorgeous sitting on my counter, but so would the smaller 4.5 quart or 5 quart model.
+Sure, it looks gorgeous sitting on my counter, but so would a smaller 4.5-quart or 5-quart model.

-All things considered, the 5 quart KitchenAid Stand Mixer wins.
-It's powerful enough to mix bread doughs and stiff batters, and large enough to meet holiday baking demands, yet not so large that my everyday family recipes get lost in the mix (get it?)!
+All things considered, the 5-quart KitchenAid Stand Mixer wins.
+It's powerful enough to mix bread doughs and stiff batters, and large enough to meet holiday baking demands, but it's not so large that my everyday family recipes get lost in the mix (get it?)!